kalilovers/LightKnightBBR/README.md

     <summary><strong>Description</strong></summary>

-**A project to config BBR and run SpeedTest**
+**A project to config BBR,CakePlus and run SpeedTest**

-- **BBR :**
+**BBR,CakePlus :**
-- Full config BBR settings
+- Full config BBR And CakePlus settings
-- Backup and restore applied settings of BBR
+- Backup and restore applied settings of BBR And CakePlus
-- Currently, 2 types of BBR without manipulation have been added.
+- Currently, 2 types of BBR , And Cake combined with BBR added.
 - Other methods will be added soon (with the ability to change the shape of the traffic)

 - **speedtest :**